Graduate and Honours Opportunities

 - Investigating ocean circulation in a Lagrangian framework, using both model and observational velocity fields to compute how water parcels move through the ocean.
 The trajectories often provide a completely different perspective on ocean circulation, see http://www.youtube.com/user/erikvansebille for a few examples of particle experiments in ocean models.
 Talk to Erik van Sebille.

 - How do eddies impact oceanic carbon cycling?
 The student will analyze optical data from autonomous profiling floats, surface satellite observations and ship-based CO2 data.
+There is scope for work at sea.
 Talk to Peter Strutton.

 - Sensitivity of the ocean’s overturning circulation to changes in climate.
 The project will focus on the sensitivity of the ocean's overturning circulation to changes in forcing conditions across models of different complexity.
 Talk to Maxim Nikurashin.